-To be exact, it is located in the former British sector of West Berlin – a short walk from the Reichstag building and Brandenburg Gate – on a street that was renamed in 1953 by the West German authorities following a popular uprising in the east of the city.
-Completed to commemorate the Soviet war dead who fell in the Battle of Berlin, the memorial was unveiled shortly after hostilities had ceased in the city on November 11th 1945.
+To be exact, it is located in the former British sector of West Berlin – a short walk from the Reichstag building and Brandenburg Gate – on a street that was renamed in 1953 by the West German authorities to reference a popular uprising in the east of the city – against the Sovietisation of the East.

 Not unlike other Soviet memorials across Europe, this particular site also featured an ornate stoa and central column bearing a statue of a Soviet soldier.
 A large Cyrillic inscription underneath calls for “Eternal glory to heroes who fell in battle with the German fascist invaders for the freedom and independence of the Soviet Union”.
-Notably there is also the addition of the dates 1941-45, keeping with the Soviet perspective that the war against Hitler’s regime began following the invasion of the Soviet Union in 1941 – and not with the earlier invasion of Poland.
+Notably there is also the addition of the dates 1941-45, in keeping with the Soviet perspective that the war against Hitler’s regime began following the invasion of the Soviet Union in 1941 – and not with the earlier invasion of Poland.

 This term was first used on June 23rd 1941, in an article printed in the Pravda newspaper, to rally support for the defensive battle against the invading German forces.
-One year later, an award for heroic deeds – the Order of the Patriotic War – would be introduced and more than one million of this military decoration given out over the next three years.
+One year later, an award for heroic deeds – the Order of the Patriotic War – would be introduced with more than one million men awarded this military decoration by the end of the war in 1945.

 It is rumoured that the material used to construct the memorial came from Adolf Hitler's Chancellery building, although that has not been conclusively proven.

-More important than this decoration was the rarer honorary title ‘Hero of the Soviet Union’, awarded personally or collectively for heroic feats in service to the Soviet state and society – with 11,635 instances awarded during the Great Patriotic War.
+More important than this decoration was the rarer honorary title ‘Hero of the Soviet Union’, applied personally or collectively for heroic feats in service to the Soviet state and society – with 11,635 instances awarded during the Great Patriotic War.